-Marketing Strategy of Bridgestone analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Bridgestone analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Bridgestone marketing mix, help the brand succeed in the market.

 Bridgestone marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Bridgestone Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Bridgestone marketing strategy can be explained as follows:

 Bridgestone is one of the leading tyre manufacturing companies across the globe.
 Bridgestone produces tyres for passenger and commercial vehicles in its marketing mix.
 Between the year 2005 and 2015, Bridgestone launched at least 10 new products and launched them into market, thereby improving production and efficiency of the products.
 Bridgestone produces diverse products, including polyurethane foam for automotive seats and interiors, water hoses, retreated tires for aircraft.
 Its product line in construction and civil engineering products is also large.
 Bridgestone supplies Multi-Rubber Bearings for installing in foundations as to protect buildings from earthquakes.

 The electronic equipment includes precision rollers for office machines and plasma displays.
 It manufactures aircraft tire as well as retread servicing and has been major supplier for over 70 years.
 The golf division of Bridgestone produces both clubs, balls and accessories and is considered number one golf ball producer in Japan.